jhofman/msd2015/_posts/2017-01-19-installing-tools.md

 This will give you the ability to interact with your filesystem via the command line instead of a GUI such as Windows Explorer or Mac Finder.
 We will also use bash to automate acquiring and cleaning data sets.

-If you use Windows, you can [install Cygwin](https://cygwin.com/install.html) which includes bash and a terminal application by default.
+If you use Windows, you can try the [builtin bash/Ubuntu](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) shell on Windows 10 or you can [install Cygwin](https://cygwin.com/install.html) which includes bash and a terminal application by default.
 Mac OS X includes a bash shell by default, and a terminal application in ``/Applications/Utilities``.
 Linux also includes a working shell and terminal.

 Verify that your environment is properly configured by typing the following commands indicated after the `#` symbol.
 You should see something similar  (although not necessarily identical) to the following: